vadimcn/codelldb/MANUAL.md

 ### Native expressions
 Prefix: `/nat `<br>
-These use LLDB's built-in expression evaluators.
+These use LLDB built-in expression evaluators.
 The specifics depend on the source language of the current debug target (e.g. C, C++ or Swift).
-For unknown languages LLDB will default to C++ expression syntax, which offers many powerful features including interative definition of new data types, creation of new C++ objects, invocation of class methods and more.
+For unknown languages LLDB will default to the C++ expression syntax, which offers many powerful features, including interactive definition of new data types, instantiation of C++ classes, invocation of functions and class methods, and more.

-Note, however, that native evaluators ignore variable formatters and operate of "raw" data structures.
+Note, however, that native evaluators ignore data formatters and operate of "raw" data structures.

 ## Debugger API

-CodeLLDB provides an API to Python scripts via the `debugger` module (which is auto-imported into debugger's main script context).
+CodeLLDB provides a Python API via the `debugger` module (which is auto-imported into debugger's main script context).

 ### debugger.evaluate(expression: str) -> Value